 Our effort in providing training to frontline staff is also externally recognised.
 The Group has been granted the accolade of Manpower Developer 1st for 10 consecutive years and was acknowledged as a "Super MD" by the Employees Retraining Board.
-Meanwhile, a total of 202 branches have obtained the CPD Mark for Estate Agencies from the Estate Agents Authority for the year 2022, ranking first among property agency companies.
+Meanwhile, a total of 149 branches of the Group have obtained the "CPD Mark for Estate Agencies" issued by the Estate Agents Authority for the year 2023, ranking first among property agency companies.
+We encourage our employees to enhance their knowledge through keen participation in CPD activities, a total of 60 branches of the Group have obtained the "Silver CPD Mark for Estate Agencies" for the year 2023.

-Apart from internal training programmes, we subsidise our staff to join the external training, professional certificates and examinations.
+Apart from internal training programmes, we subsidise our staff to join external training courses, obtain professional certificates and attend examinations.
 As such, our employees could keep pace with the market benchmark and pursue professional development courses of their choice.
 This helps encourage employees to pursue new expertise and undertake life-long learning.
-Moreover, we tailor-made the professional estate agent certification programme for our frontline staff to enhance their capability in conveyancing, tax and mortgage loans, customer services.
+Moreover, we tailor-made the professional estate agent certification programme for our frontline staff to enhance their capability in conveyancing, tax and mortgage, digital marketing and customer services.
 Staff who complete the specific series of training courses and fulfil relevant KPIs will be certified as a specialist.
 Such certifications obtained by our frontline staff are listed on their profiles in our Agent Blog, which provides a platform to exhibit their credentials.

 To encourage our staff in search of excellence, we establish a clear career advancement path.
 Promotion criteria are clearly outlined in our Staff Handbook.
 The mid-year and annual appraisals are conducted to evaluate the employees' job performance based on various rating factors, including functional competencies, job quality and skills and behavioural competencies, based on their responsibility and job nature.
 Employees can discuss with their supervisor regarding the appraisal result and establish targets for the upcoming year.
-We also prioritise the internal promotion of staff when there is a vacancy in a job position based on qualifications, job performance, competency and recommendations from the supervisor or management.
+We also prioritise internal promotion of staff when there is a vacancy in a job position based on qualifications, job performance, competency and recommendations from the supervisor or management.